Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Offline Stage: Intent-Preserving and Risk-Aware Service Pre-Planning

 \textit{(ii) Task utility:} The utility of task $s_i$ involves the value gained from sensing quality and payment cost.
 Using $\omega_3>0$ to map the aggregated quality into a utility gain, we have

 \textit{(iii) Social welfare:} The overall pSW is defined as the sum of task utilities and worker utilities:

-\textit{(iv) Risk analysis:} Due to the IPM and the underlying dynamism of MCS, we introduce two types risks:
+\textit{(iv) Risk analysis:} Due to the IPM and the underlying dynamism of MCS, we introduce two types of risks:

-$\bullet$ \textbf{Unsatisfactory service quality risk.} Owing to workers' stochastic participation in long-term contracting and the redundancy-discount effect in quality aggregation, a task $s_i$ may experience an \emph{unsatisfactory} realized service quality, i.e., the aggregated data-assisted quality falls below an acceptable minimum level.
+$\bullet$ \textbf{Unsatisfactory service quality risk.} Owing to stochastic worker participation and the redundancy-discount effect in quality aggregation, task $s_i$ may receive an insufficient realized sensing quality, i.e., the aggregated sensing quality falls below the required minimum level.
 Based on \eqref{eq:Qi_redundancy}, we define the risk of task $s_i$ receiving unsatisfactory service quality as

-$\bullet$ \textbf{Intent mismatch risk.} The platform can observe only perturbed intent reports, a worker may be assigned to a task that it is truly unwilling to undertake, which can reduce user satisfaction and discourage future participation.
+$\bullet$ \textbf{Intent mismatch risk.} Since the platform can observe only perturbed intent reports, a worker may be assigned to a task that it is truly unwilling to undertake, which may reduce worker satisfaction and discourage long-term participation.
 We define the intent-mismatch ratio of worker $w_j$ as

 where $\bm{x}=[x_{i,j}]$ denotes the assignment matrix, and a mismatch occurs if and only if $x_{i,j}=1$ (i.e., the platform assigns $s_i$ to $w_j$) while $b_{i,j}=0$ (i.e., the worker is truly unwilling to execute $s_i$).
 Since the platform is unaware of $\mathbf{b}_j$ and can only evaluate mismatch under the prior distribution $\phi(\mathbf{b}_j)$, we define the expected mismatch ratio as an intent mismatch risk: